 The Wisconsin property tax deferral loan program allows low- and moderate-income elderly homeowners to convert home equity into income to pay property taxes.
-Property tax deferral is particularly beneficial for elderly individuals who have little disposable income and a significant amount of home equity.
-The program provides cash income to help pay property tax bills, and therefore, helps to enable elderly persons to remain in their homes.
+The program is intended to be beneficial for elderly individuals who have little disposable income and a significant amount of home equity, by providing cash income to help pay property tax bills, thereby helping to enable elderly persons to remain in their homes.

-A homeowner 65 years of age or older with total household income of no more than \$20,000 may annually apply to the Wisconsin Housing and Economic Development Authority (WHEDA) for a loan equal to the amount of property taxes and special assessments levied on the home.
+Under the program, a homeowner 65 years of age or older with total household income of no more than \$20,000 may annually apply to the Wisconsin Housing and Economic Development Authority (WHEDA) for a loan equal to the amount of property taxes and special assessments levied on the home.
 The maximum annual amount that may be borrowed is \$2,500.
 Loans may be used to pay all or a portion of current property taxes and special assessments due and may include any interest or penalties on delinquent property taxes.
-A co-owner must be at least 60 years of age, and, if a participant is married, the spouse must qualify as a co-owner.
+In the event an applicant has a co-owner, the co-owner must be at least 60 years of age.
+If a participant is married, the spouse must qualify as a co-owner.
 However, there is no minimum age requirement for a spouse if the spouse or participant is permanently disabled.

 The principal and interest due for tax deferral loans do not have to be repaid until the ownership of the property transfers or the loan recipient no longer lives in the home.
-Then, the total loan, with interest, is repaid from the proceeds of the estate or sale of the property.
-In 2003, the interest rate on loans decreases from 6.5% to 5.75%.
+Upon transfer of ownership of the property, or the participant ceases to live in the residence, the total loan, with interest, is repaid from the proceeds of the estate or sale of the property.
+In 2005, the interest rate on loans will increase to 5.75% (it was reduced from 6.5% in 2003, to 5.0% in 2004).

 The property tax deferral loan program is funded from WHEDA's surplus fund.
-WHEDA is required by law to maintain a surplus fund into which any Authority assets in excess of operating costs and required reserves are deposited.
-The Authority is also authorized under statute to use the proceeds of bonds or notes to make loans under the program.
-Through mid-November 2002, 179 individuals received a total of \$365,879 in loans averaging \$2,044.
+State law requires WHEDA to maintain this surplus fund, into which any Authority assets in excess of operating costs and required reserves are deposited.
+The Authority is also authorized under statute to use the proceeds of bonds or notes to make loans under the property tax deferral loan program.
+Preliminary 2004 figures for the program indicate 173 individuals received a total of \$360,600 in loans averaging \$2,084.

 The following section provides background information on the program.
 Next, a summary of eligibility requirements and other current provisions of the property tax deferral loan program is presented.
-A description of the characteristics of 2002 program participants follows.
+A description of the characteristics of 2004 program participants follows.
 Then, a history of the property tax deferral loan program is presented in Appendix I of this paper.
 Appendix II provides a detailed listing of the types of income included under the definition of household income.